 Best Practices for Optimizing Cannabis Surveillance Storage

 Considering most personal computers have no more than 1 or 2 TB of internal drive space, it can be daunting to understand how to efficiently store 40 to 120 times that amount of data.
-Fortunately, there are a few methods and technologies you can use to optimize your storage space.
+Fortunately, there are a few strategies and technologies you can use to optimize your storage space.

 Use H.265 Video Encoding